A. Linwood Holton Jr., Virginia governor who took bold stance on integration, dies at 98

 He graduated in 1944 from Washington and Lee University in Lexington, Va., and served in the Navy in the Pacific during World War II.
 He returned to Virginia after obtaining a degree from Harvard Law School in 1949.

 A few years later, he met Virginia “Jinks” Rogers, a CIA intelligence analyst from a prominent Democratic Virginia family, on a blind date.
 They wed in 1953.
-He had four children, Tayloe Loftus, Anne Holton, A. Linwood “Woody” Holton III and Dwight Holton; and 10 grandchildren.
-Complete information on survivors was not immediately available.
+In addition to his wife, of Kilmarnock, survivors include four children, Tayloe Loftus of Cazenovia, N.Y., Anne Holton of Richmond, A. Linwood “Woody” Holton III of Columbia, S.C., and Dwight Holton of Portland, Ore.; a sister; and 10 grandchildren.

 As Mr. Holton began gravitating toward GOP politics in the 1950s, Virginia was in the middle of the 40-year reign of Harry F. Byrd Sr., who as governor and then as senator commanded the dominant Democratic Party with strict adherence to fiscal and social conservatism.
 Virginia’s taxes were minimal, as was its support for education, roads, mental health care and other services.

-In the 1950s, dissatisfaction with the Byrd organization was growing along with the cities and suburbs that stretched from Northern Virginia to Norfolk.
+In the 1950s, dissatisfaction with the Byrd organization, notably in the cities and suburbs that stretched from Northern Virginia to Norfolk.
 New residents were eager for more services, and the popularity of Republican President Dwight D. Eisenhower brought many voters to the party.

-Mr. Holton became a leader among the state party’s moderates and narrowly lost a 1955 race for a House of Delegates seat from Roanoke by campaigning for compliance with the previous year’s U.S. Supreme Court Brown v.
-Board of Education decision ordering an end to segregation of public schools.
+Mr. Holton became a leader among the state party’s moderates and narrowly lost a 1955 race for a House of Delegates seat from Roanoke by campaigning for compliance with the previous year’s U.S. Supreme Court decision in Brown v.
+Board of Education ordering an end to segregation of public schools.

-Virginia’s governor at the time, Thomas B. Stanley, took the same position at first, but Byrd decided instead on a policy of Massive Resistance to integration.
+Virginia’s governor at the time, Thomas B. Stanley, took the same position at first, but Byrd decided instead on a policy of “massive resistance” to integration.

 Mr. Holton worked on building the Republican organization as a party official and during his low-budget race for governor in 1965, when he lost to Democrat Mills E. Godwin Jr. He had the campaign support of Eisenhower and former vice president Nixon.
 Mr. Holton, in turn, was an early leader of Nixon’s successful 1968 campaign for president.